What is behavioral segmentation?

 There are many ways your customers will interact with your brand, product or service.
 You’ll need to understand these behavioral variables to help create a behavioral segmentation strategy that is effective and sustainable.

 The main ones are:

 1. Purchasing behavior

 How do customers behave on their journey to purchase?

 Purchasing behavior can be segmented into four categories:

-- Complex: Imagine the process of buying a new car, or a home.
-Customers are highly involved, research in depth, and eventually buy something that is a one-off or infrequent purchase.
+- Complex: Imagine the work that goes into making a purchasing decision to buy a new home.
+Customers are highly involved, research in-depth, and eventually buy something that is a one-off or infrequent purchase.

 - Dissonance-reducing: Do you worry that you might regret your purchase?
-You’ve been highly involved in a buying process, but you’ve found it hard to choose between brands.
+You’ve been highly involved in the purchasing process, but you’ve found it hard to choose between brands.
 Customers will seek follow-up reassurance that they made the right choice.

 - Habitual buying: Every week you go to the grocery store and buy whichever products are cheapest or on special offer.
 You have no brand loyalty: this is your habit.

 - Variety-seeking: You’re bored with citrus-scented shower gel, so you choose a cedarwood-scented one.
 The citrus one cleaned your body just fine, but you fancied variety.

 2. Usage behavior

 How often do customers use your product/service and how?

 This segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
-This can be further segmented into heavy, medium and light users, and you can update your marketing strategy to target these segments accordingly.
+This can be further segmented into heavy, medium, and light users, and you can update your marketing strategy to target these segments accordingly.

 3. Benefits sought

 Which particular benefit is a customer seeking when they decide to make a purchase?

 Customers place higher value on one benefit over another when choosing a product.
 A classic example is toothpaste.
-Any toothpaste can contribute to good dental health, but customers may prefer:
+Any toothpaste can contribute to good dental health, but customers may prefer to choose: